TencentARC/ArcNerf/docs/models.md

     - If you add a separate background model, you should not use it, so that ray inside the sphere focus on the object.
 - noise_std: if >0.0, add to sigma when ray marching. good for training.
 - white_bkg: If True, will make the rays with mask = 0 as rgb = 1.0
+- alpha: Some methods directly give alpha rather than use density.
-- rand_bkg_color: If True, will use the mask to blend a random background color to the input images.
-This helps to facilitate the training of some synthetic scenes.
+- bkg_color: If True, will use the mask to blend a background color to the input images.
+This helps to facilitate the training of some synthetic scenes if used random bkg.
 Only used in training and data with mask.

 ------------------------------------------------------------------------
 # background